nadzweb/silverstripe-advancedfaq/README.md

-# AdvancedFaq module for SilverStripe CMS #
+# Advanced faq module for SilverStripe #

- * Supports SilverStripe 3.1.x +

 ## Introduction ##
+The advancedfaq module allows you to add faqs on your SilverStripe website.
+Each faq object can have multiple tags and single sections attached to it.

 ## Usage